-Even though the people in this scenario are adults, the reality is, a new partner is often viewed as interfering with the adult child’s ability to have access to their parent.
+Even though the people in this scenario are adults, a new partner is often viewed as interfering with the adult child’s ability to have access to their parent.

-“This can be a very puzzling time for all parties involved,” said Dr. Hickman.
+“This can be a very puzzling time for all parties involved,” Hickman says.
 “The parents are thinking the kids are off the payroll and living their own lives so why would they be so concerned about this relationship?
 And the kids are thinking a virtual stranger has come into their lives who might become a part of our family.”

 There is no “one-size fits all” approach in this situation.

-“Most people can remember when they were young and their parents told them they didn’t like the person they were dating,” said Dr. Hickman.
+“Most people can remember when they were young and their parents told them they didn’t like the person they were dating,” Hickman says.
 “More than likely you resented their input and the more they tried to get you to end the relationship, the more you wanted to prove them wrong.
-As an adult child trying to be protective of your parent the shoe is on the other foot.
+As an adult child trying to be protective of your parent, the shoe is on the other foot.
 It is important for people to remember that in relationships it is very difficult to accept someone else’s opinion when you are emotionally involved.”

 - Do your part to get to know the person your parent is dating.